RS Components adds intelligent, thermal imaging Access Control System to its RS PRO range

-BANGKOK, Jan.
-18, 2021 /PRNewsiwre/ -- RS Components (RS), a trading brand of Electrocomponents plc, a global omni-channel solutions partner for industrial customers and suppliers, has expanded its RS PRO range with the addition of a thermal imaging access control system.
+MAKITI, Philippines, Jan.
+18, 2021 /PRNewswire/ -- RS Components (RS), a trading brand of Electrocomponents plc, a global omni-channel solutions partner for industrial customers and suppliers, has expanded its RS PRO range with the addition of a thermal imaging access control system.

 Combining traditional infrared temperature measurement with sophisticated AI (Artificial Intelligence) facial recognition, the RS PRO Access Control System offers a highly effective and versatile entry system for business, commercial and educational premises seeking to protect their perimeters.
 The device is adaptable and features multi-functional AI recognition for monitoring temperature, tracking attendance and achieving access control.